 COSHH Control of Substances Hazardous to Health Regulations.
-Agreed Coupe An area of woodland that has been or is planned for clearfelling.
-Agreed Cultural features Historic environment sites, historic buildings and heritage landscapes including ancient woodlands.
-Agreed - but could include single trees with cultural value.
-Deadwood All types of wood that are dead including whole or wind-snapped standing trees, fallen branch wood and stumps, decaying wood habitats on living trees such as rot holes, dead limbs, decay columns in trunks and limbs, and wood below the ground as roots or stumps.
-Agreed Diffuse pollution Diffuse pollution comes from non-point source, widespread activities in the forest environment.
+Coupe An area of woodland that has been or is planned for clearfelling.
+Cultural features Historic environment sites, historic buildings and heritage assets and landscapes including ancient woodlands and veteran trees.
+Deadwood All types of wood that are dead including whole or wind- snapped standing trees, fallen branch wood and stumps, decaying wood habitats on living trees such as rot holes, dead limbs, decay columns in trunks and limbs, and wood below the ground as roots or stumps.
+Diffuse pollution Diffuse pollution comes from non-point source, widespread activities in the forest environment.
 Of particular relevance to woodland operations are oil spills and leaks, cutting-chain lubricants, siltation of water-courses, pesticide or fertiliser run-off and smoke.
-Agreed Drainage An operation to remove excess water from an area in a controlled way.
+Drainage An operation to remove excess water from an area in a controlled way.
 In woodlands, drains are usually open, unlined channels.
-Agreed Ecological integrity The health and vitality of the woodland's physical and biological components.
-Agreed Ecosystem A community of plants and animals (including humans) interacting with each other and the forces of nature.
-Agreed Ecosystem services The benefits people obtain from ecosystems.
+Ecological integrity The health and vitality of the woodland's physical and biological components.
+Ecosystem A community of plants and animals (including humans) interacting with each other and the forces of nature.
+Ecosystem services The benefits people obtain from ecosystems.
 These include: provisioning services such as food, forest products and water regulating services such as regulation of floods, drought, land degradation, air quality, climate and disease supporting services such as soil formation and nutrient cycling; and cultural services and cultural values such as recreational, spiritual, religious and other non-material benefits.
-Agreed Endemic Species A species (or distinct sub-species) naturally occurring and confined to a specific geographical area or country.
-For the purposes of this standard this is the British Isles (Great Britain and the island of Ireland).
-Agreed Environmental and social risk assessment [Text not yet defined] Terms without defined meaning should not be included in the final draft Environmental appraisal Generic term for the process of assessing the impact of plans or operations on the environment.
-Agreed Environmental impact assessment Environmental impact assessment (EIA) is the process and documentation associated with the statutory requirement under the EU Environmental Assessment Directive.
-Agreed Environmental values The following set of elements of the biophysical and human environment: Agreed